MarcSurpris/Surpris-Cheesy-Pizza-shop/README.md

 PlantUML for diagrams
 Console I/O with Scanner and FileWriter

-Future EnhancementsIntegrate a GUI (Swing/JavaFX)
-Add database persistence (SQLite/JDBC)
-Support online ordering via web API
-Implement user accounts and loyalty rewards

-Contributing
+**Contributing**
 Contributions are welcome!
-Please see CONTRIBUTING.md for guidelines:  Fork the repo
+Please see CONTRIBUTING.md for guidelines:
+Fork the repo
 Create a feature branch
 Submit a pull request with clear descriptions

-License
+# **License**

 This project is licensed under the MIT License.
 See LICENSE for details.

+# **Author**

+Marc Surpris
-AuthorMarc Surpris Pluralsight Java Capstone Student
+Pluralsight Java Capstone Student
-GitHub Profile
-Email: your-email@example.com (mailto:your-email@example.com)  "Code like a chef.
-Deliver like a pro."
-Thank you for checking out PIZZA-licious!
-If you like it, give it a  on GitHub.
+Thank you for checking out Surpris Pizza Shop!
+If you like it, give it a star on GitHub.